Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 except as provided under section 20 or to the extent necessary to carry out maintenance on the road as required under this regulation.

-Provisions of Motor Vehicle Act applicable to oil and gas roads
+Provisions of Motor Vehicle Act applicable to energy resource roads

-17 (1) The following provisions of the Motor Vehicle Act apply to permit holders using an oil and gas road, and the provisions apply as if the road were a highway:
+17 (1) The following provisions of the Motor Vehicle Act apply to permit holders using an energy resource road, and the provisions apply as if the road were a highway:

 (a) section 1;